aces/cbrain/README.md

 ![Continuous Integration](https://github.com/aces/cbrain/workflows/cbrain_ci/badge.svg)

-## CBRAIN
+# CBRAIN

-CBRAIN is a collaborative, web-enabled grid platform built to facilitate research on large, distributed datasets by managing user access, transfer, caching and provenence for distributed data, as well as mediating interactions with high-performance computing centres (HPCs).
+CBRAIN is a web-based platform that helps researchers work with large and distributed datasets.
+It handles things like user access, data transfer, caching, and provenance, and also connects with high-performance computing (HPC) and cloud resources to run heavy processing tasks.

 ## NeuroHub Portal

-The NeuroHub Portal is an alternative interface to CBRAIN.
-It provides a few special capabilities that are not accessible in CBRAIN, while also lacking many of CBRAIN's features (because it is fairly new, as of August 2020).
-Users can switch back and forth between the two interfaces, since they share the same authentication and database systems.
+NeuroHub is an alternative interface to CBRAIN.
+It includes some features that are not available in CBRAIN yet, but at the same time, it doesn’t have all of CBRAIN’s functionality since it is still relatively new.

+Both CBRAIN and NeuroHub use the same authentication and database system, so users can switch between them easily.

+## Architecture Overview

-CBRAIN (and the alternative NeuroHub interface) consists of two Ruby on Rails Applications: BrainPortal and Bourreau
+CBRAIN (along with NeuroHub) is built using two Ruby on Rails applications:

-## BrainPortal
+### BrainPortal

-BrainPortal is the frontend of the CBRAIN architecture.
-It is a Rails application that provides a web-based graphical user interface to CBRAIN.
-Users can upload, tag and search their files.
-They can launch compute-intensive processing jobs on remote High-Performance Computing (HPC) sites.
-Remote file repositories can be created to provide files from any network-enabled system.
+BrainPortal is the frontend of CBRAIN.
+It provides a web interface where users can:

+* Upload, tag, and search their data
+* Run compute-intensive jobs on remote HPC systems
+* Access files stored on different remote systems

-## Bourreau
+### Bourreau

-Bourreau is the backend of the CBRAIN architecture.
-It is a Rails application that is not meant to serve the user directly.
-It interacts with the CBRAIN Brainportal application using XML, acting as an intermediary between user requests through BrainPortal and the cluster management software running on High-Performance Computing sites.
-A Bourreau receives requests to launch a processing task, sets up the required working directories, runs the process and then sends information about any newly created files back to BrainPortal.
-A Bourreau can also be queried about the jobs that are currently running on the HPC where it resides.
+Bourreau acts as the backend of CBRAIN and is not directly used by end users.

+It communicates with BrainPortal using XML and works as a bridge between user requests and the HPC systems.

+Its responsibilities include:

+* Receiving job requests
+* Preparing the required environment
+* Running tasks on HPC systems
+* Sending results and generated files back to BrainPortal
+* Providing updates on running jobs

+## Possible Improvement: Python CLI

+A Python-based command line interface (CLI) could be a useful addition to CBRAIN.

+With a CLI, users could:

+* Upload and download data from the terminal
+* Submit and monitor jobs
+* Automate workflows without using the web interface

+This would especially help advanced users who prefer scripting and automation.

 ## For more information